 If your case involves an automobile accident, there are special factors that influence the value of your case.
 These factors will also affect whether or not we will be able to file suit on your behalf.

 As you may know, if you are involved in an automobile accident case, there are many situations where the driver of the other vehicle had no automobile insurance or had automobile insurance in the least amount that can be carried.

 It is therefore necessary for us to know whether or not you have a policy of automobile liability insurance and whether you have purchased uninsured motorist coverage on that policy.
-See prior blog (https://wardlawnh.com/what-is-uninsuredunderinsured-motorist-coverage/)
+Read one of our prior blogs for information about uninsured motorist coverage.

 We wish that we had the opportunity to tell all of our clients before automobile accidents occur that uninsured motorist coverage is one of the most important automobile insurance coverage you can buy.
 It is only by this coverage that you can guarantee a source of recovery for yourself or your family for the negligence of another driver.
 You will also find that uninsured motorist coverage is relatively inexpensive.

 We now recommend to all of our clients that, in the future, they should purchase a minimum of $100,000.00 in uninsured motorist coverage on each of the vehicles they own.

 If it should become necessary to file suit, the procedure is somewhat as follows:

 You are the Plaintiff.
 A Complaint is filed on your behalf which states the reasons why we believe you have a cause of action against the Defendant, and it sets forth the various claims we are making.

 The Defendant has thirty days from the time he is served with the suit papers in which to answer.
 Usually, the Defendant will answer and deny responsibility and deny that you were injured to the extent described in the Complaint.
 Often, the Defendant will claim that you contributed to your own injuries.